Updated 6th December 2024

 Training

-Our training sessions are held on Tuesday evenings at Sheffield Tigers, Dore Moor, Hathersage Road, S17 3AB.
+Our Union training sessions are held on Tuesday evenings from 6:45pm at Sheffield Tigers, Dore Moor, Hathersage Road, S17 3AB.

-Warm up starts from 7pm and it is imperative that players take part to safely prepare for a full training session.
+Warm up is imperative for all players to ensure that they safely prepare for a full training session.
 Anyone who arrives late will be asked to complete a full warm up before joining in the session.

-The coaching team will then lead the full training session which includes touch rugby, skills focus, run-throughs of set play, and variations of full contact rugby.
-This lasts for around 90 minutes.
+The coaching team will lead the training session which includes touch rugby, skills focus, run-throughs of set play, and variations of full contact rugby.
+This lasts for around 60-90 minutes.

 Following training, members are welcome to use the facilities of the clubhouse including showers, and the bar.
 Many members enjoy the chance to relax with a drink after training and bond with fellow players.